-The library can often purchase ebooks that can substitute for your textbooks or provide course readings.
-They are offered to students free of charge, making textbooks more affordable and accessible.
-We can also work with faculty to find ebooks that match course needs, in place of expensive textbooks.
+- We regularly match adopted textbooks with available library-licensed ebooks, which we can purchase and provide to your students free of charge, making textbooks more affordable and accessible.
+We can also work with faculty to identify and purchase library-licensed ebooks that match course needs, in place of expensive textbooks.
 Please contact Laurie Phillips for more information about availability.

 - Many of the films from the library's collection may be streamed.
 See the guide for more information and for the process of adding films to your Canvas course.